ktoso/scala-types-of-types/_includes/all.md

 }
 ```

-So we "provide the type" using an Type Alias on line 2 here, and now we can implement the value method, as it's type is known.
+So we "provide the type" using a Type Alias on line 2 here, and now we can implement the value method, as it's type is known.